garfix/nli-go/doc/what-have-i-learned.md

 Since this is a research project, its important result is knowledge.
 What have I learned from it?

+## Don't try to create the big query, have a minimalistic interface

+Many natural language interfaces to database are designed to turn a natural language expression into a single database query.
+This is feasible for simple questions, but problematic or even impossible for more complex questions.

+NLI-GO's database queries all involve just a single relation.

 ## Representing a group of entities

 A sentence entity variable regularly refers not just to a single entity, but to multiple entities.